New Mexico Chile Resources

 Safely Processing Chiles

-Video: How To Preserve Chile From Your Garden Short segment covering how to safely freeze and can fresh chile.
-August 18, 2001, from the Southwest Yard & Garden Series.
+Video: How To Preserve Chile From Your Garden - Short segment covering how to safely freeze and can fresh chile.
+From the Southwest Yard & Garden Series.
+August 18, 2001.

 Chile Recipes

-Video: How To Bake A Green Chile Quince Pie Learn how to bake a green chile-quince pie Oct 16, 2009 video posting, from the Southwest Yard & Garden Series.
+Video: How To Bake A Green Chile Quince Pie - Learn how to bake a green chile-quince pie.
+From the Southwest Yard & Garden Series.
+October 16, 2009.

-Guide E-323: Salsa Recipes for Canning CAUTION: Most salsa recipes contain a mixture of low-acid foods, such as onions and chiles.
+Guide E-323: Salsa Recipes for Canning - These salsa recipes have been tested to ensure that they contain enough acid to be processed safely in a boiling-water canner.
+August 2015 revision.
+CAUTION!
+Most salsa recipes contain a mixture of low-acid foods, such as onions and chiles.
 Acid, such as vinegar or lemon juice, must be added to prevent the growth of Clostridium botulinum bacteria.
-These salsa recipes have been tested to ensure that they contain enough acid to be processed safely in a boiling-water canner.
-August 2015 rev.

-Guide E-326: Home Canned Sweet Spreads Made with Green Chile General Directions and Recipes: Apple Green Chile Butter, Pineapple Green Chile Marmalade, Tomato Green Chile Pineapple Preserves, Raspberry Green Chile Jam, and Sweet and Sour Pork with Tomato Green Chile Pineapple Preserves.
-June 2015 Rev.
+Guide E-326: Home Canned Sweet Spreads Made with Green Chile - General Directions and Recipes: Apple Green Chile Butter, Pineapple Green Chile Marmalade, Tomato Green Chile Pineapple Preserves, Raspberry Green Chile Jam, and Sweet and Sour Pork with Tomato Green Chile Pineapple Preserves.
+June 2015 revision.

-Guide E-327: Using Chile to Make Ristras and Chile Sauce When green chile turns deep red, you too can create your own ristra using these handy instructions.
+Guide E-327: Using Chile to Make Ristras and Chile Sauce - When green chile turns deep red, you too can create your own ristra using these handy instructions.
 Includes a bonus Red Chile Enchilada Sauce Recipe.
-July 2015 rev.
+July 2015 revision.